-A needle nose pliers is a special type of pliers with a long, pointed nose for working in confined and deep spaces.
-It looks like a conventional combination pliers with long tapered jaws.
+Needle-nose pliers are a special type of pliers with a long, pointed nose for working in confined and deep spaces.
+They look like conventional combination pliers with long tapered jaws.
 Another name for needle nose pliers is long nose pliers because of their long jaws.

 What are needle nose pliers used for?

-Needle nose or long nose pliers are designed for general purpose use across many trades including electrical wiring, fishing, mechanical engineering, jewelry making, electronics repairs to name just but a few.
-The different tradesmen use these long jaw pliers to accomplish a multitude of tasks.
+Needle nose or long nose pliers are designed for general purpose use.
+Different tradesmen use these long jaw pliers to accomplish a multitude of tasks across various trades including electrical wiring, fishing, mechanical engineering, jewelry making, electronics repairs just to name a few.

 Network engineers and electronics technicians too use needle nose pliers in their trades.
-Network engineers use them to pull and cut small communication cables whereas the electronics repair technicians use the pair of pliers to grasp electronic components.
+Network engineers use them to pull and cut small communication cables whereas electronics repair technicians use the pliers to grasp electronic components.